Zyx8890/synthda/README.md

 Pose-Level Synthetic Data Augmentation for Action Recognition
 =============================================================

-AutoSynthDA is an open-source toolkit that generates class-balanced, kinematically valid video clips by **interpolating human poses** rather than rendering full photorealistic frames.
+AutoSynthDa (aka SynthDa) is an open-source toolkit that generates class-balanced, kinematically valid video clips by **interpolating human poses** rather than rendering full photorealistic frames.
 The framework is designed to fill minority-class gaps in action-recognition datasets with minimal compute and no